batearedcollie/seisTK/README.md

 * Madagascar (for the tests) [https://github.com/ahay/src/] - compiled with python/ m8r bindings

-It will build succesfully without ObsPy and Madagascar, however pyhton functionality will be compromised and some tests wil fail
+It will build succesfully without ObsPy and Madagascar, however python functionality will be compromised and some tests wil fail
 The Madagascar extesions can be disabled by supplying the argument `-DSEISTK_DISABLE_MADAGASCAR_EXT:BOOL=TRUE` in cmake.